vpikulik/postgres_osm_pbf_fdw/doc/osm_fdw.md

 Table structure
 ---------------

-The table should have the same structure as in example.
+The table should have the same structure as in the example.
 Openstreetmap has 3 main object types: NODE, WAY and RELATION.
-The table row is a container that can contain all this 3 types.
+The table row is a container that can contain all OSM types.
-Column `type` is text column and shows type of the openstreetmap object (`NODE`, `WAY`, `RELATION`)
+Column `type` is a text column and shows type of the openstreetmap object (`NODE`, `WAY`, `RELATION`)

-Columns version, changeset, user_id, username, visible are informative and not empty for all objects.
+Columns `version`, `changeset`, `user_id`, `username`, `visible` are informative and not empty for all object types.

-List of columns for every object type:
+List of used columns for every object type:

 1. Node ([OSM NODE](http://wiki.openstreetmap.org/wiki/Node "Node"))
     * id